Priapism: Prolonged erection

 When to see a doctor

 An erection normally occurs in response to physical or psychological stimulation.
 This stimulation causes certain blood vessels to relax and expand, increasing blood flow to spongy tissues in the penis.
 Consequently, the blood-filled penis becomes erect.
 After stimulation ends, the blood flows out, and the penis returns to its nonrigid (flaccid) state.

 Priapism occurs when some part of this system — the blood, blood vessels or nerves — changes normal blood flow.
 Subsequently, an unwanted erection persists.
 Factors that can contribute to priapism include the following.

-Sickle cell anemia, a common cause of priapism, is an inherited disorder characterized by abnormally shaped red blood cells.
+Sickle cell anemia is the most common cause of priapism in boys.
+Sickle cell anemia is an inherited disorder characterized by abnormally shaped red blood cells.
 These abnormally shaped cells can block the flow of blood.
-Sickle cell anemia is the most common cause of priapism in boys.

 In some cases, doctors are unable to identify the specific cause for priapism.

 Ischemic priapism can cause serious complications.
-The blood trapped in the penis is deprived of its oxygen supply and becomes toxic to tissues.
-When the erection lasts for longer than fours hours, the oxygen-poor blood can begin to damage or destroy tissues in the penis.
+The blood trapped in the penis is deprived of oxygen.
+When an erection lasts for longer than four hours, this oxygen-poor blood can begin to damage or destroy tissues in the penis.
 As a result, untreated priapism may cause:

 Preparing for your appointment

-If you have time before you see your doctor, it's a good idea to be prepared for your appointment.
+If you have time before you see your doctor, it's a good idea to prepare for questions the doctor is likely to ask.

 What you can do